Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 At first glance, this seems like a full departure from skeletons to a pure shape densification.
 However, the scale-space definition still uses the reconstruction transform from an \emph{overcomplete skeleton} $\SE$.
 The definition of such a scale-space is identical to Definition~\ref{def:densspace} except for the relaxed definition of the densification path.
 Still, we have $\SK_0 := \emptyset$, $\SK_\ell := \SK_0 \cup \bigcup_{i=1}^{\ell} P_i$, and $\bm u_\ell := \RC(\SK_\ell)$ for $\ell \in \{0,\dots,m\}$.

-The initial state DD1, causality DD2, Lyapunov Sequences DD3, and equivariances DD5 are all not affected by this change, which follows with the same arguments as before.
+The initial state \hyperref[prop:DD1]{DD1}, causality \hyperref[prop:DD2]{DD2}, Lyapunov Sequences \hyperref[prop:DD3]{DD3}, and equivariances DD5 are all not affected by this change, which follows with the same arguments as before.

-{\bf Property DE4: (Skeleton Properties)}\\[1mm] By definition, $u_\ell = \RC(\SE_\ell)$.
+{\bf Property DD4: (Skeleton Properties)\phantomsection }\\[1mm] By definition, $u_\ell = \RC(\SK_\ell)$.
 Thus, the reconstruction property still applies.
-In particular, for all $\ell$, we still have $\RC(\SE_\ell) \subset O$ since $\SE \subset O$.
+In particular, for all $\ell$, we still have $\RC(\SK_\ell) \subset O$ since $\SE \subset O$.
 All disks around object points with radii given by the distance map are fully contained in the object $O$.

-However, S2 is not fulfilled any more since $\Gamma$ can become thicker than a discrete thin skeleton.
+However, \hyperref[prop:S2]{S2} is not fulfilled any more since $\Gamma$ since the extended representation $\Gamma$ is not restricted to thin skeleton pixels.
+During densification additional pixels from the reconstructed object may be inserted, so that $\Gamma$ can locally become thicker than a discrete thin skeleton.
+This behaviour is illustrated later in Section~\ref{sec:stiffexp}, where the densification with extension progressively fills parts of the reconstructed object.

-{\bf Property DD6: (Full Shape and Original Image as Steady State)}\\[1mm] Since $P_1,\dots,P_m$ partition $O$, we obtain $\SE_m = O$ and thus $\bm u_m = \RC(O) = \bm f$.
+{\bf Property DD6: (Full Shape and Original Image as Steady State)\phantomsection }\\[1mm] Since $P_1,\dots,P_m$ partition $O$, we obtain $\SE_m = O$ and thus $\bm u_m = \RC(O) = \bm f$.
 Both the final overcomplete skeleton $\SE$ and its reconstruction are identical to the original object.
+Note that for pixels on the object boundary we consider a reconstruction with disks that contain only the boundary pixel itself.

 Surprisingly, this sweeping generalisation of the skeletonisation scale-spaces preserves most of its properties.